stephjohnsons/stephjohnsons.github.io/README.md

 - **Interactive Projects Section**: Detailed list of my past projects.
 - **Gallery**: Grid of photos from past performances or photo shoot.
 - **Contact Form**: Integrated form for easy communication.
+- **Instagram Posts**: Updated posts that is directly embedded from my Instagram profile.

 ## Technologies Used